helmutbuhler/milana_robot/control_ui/readme.md

 Note that the robot can also work when control_ui is not connected to it.

-[Here](https://github.com/helmutbuhler/odrive_control_ui) is a repository with a trimmed down version of this application.
+[ODrive Control UI](https://github.com/helmutbuhler/odrive_control_ui) is a repository with a trimmed down version of this application.
 This might be a better starting point for new projects.

 ## Build
 ### Windows